bkhartmire/restaurant-review-rails-with-js-app/NOTES.md

+-users will need to maintain a visted_restuarants array

 -adding event listeners in .js file isn't working? :( ".on is not a function") ->.addEventListener works, but not .on
 -why does this = the window and not the a#reviews_button element???